billynoodle/cursor-auto-rules-agile-workflow/.ai/prd.md

 - Support practices of all sizes with appropriate scaling of metrics and recommendations
 - Enable practitioners to generate standardized SOPs and documentation for key practice processes
 - Create an extensible architecture that allows new allied health disciplines to be added without significant refactoring
+- Demonstrate the interconnected nature of business areas to help practitioners understand cross-domain impacts of changes

 ## Features and Requirements